 The College Conduct Board may impose college‐level penalties upon the offending student.
 Fundamental fairness shall be in force for all academic integrity proceedings, as outlined in the Policies and Procedures of the College Conduct Board (see the current Student Handbook).

-For McMinnville and DCE: Students with disabilities are protected by the Americans with Disabilities Act and Section 504 of the Rehabilitation Act.
-If you are a student with a disability and feel you may require academic accommodations contact Betsy Brun, Learning Support Services Coordinator (LSS), within the first two weeks of the semester to request accommodations.
-LSS is located in Walker 126 (503-883-2444).
-We also recommend students communicate with faculty about their accommodations and any special needs of which an instructor should be aware.
+For McMinnville: Students with disabilities are protected by the Americans with Disabilities Act and Section 504 of the Rehabilitation Act.
+If you are a student with a disability and feel you may require academic accommodations please contact Jennifer Gossett, Learning Support Services Coordinator (LSS), as early as possible to request accommodation for your disability.
+The timeliness of your request will allow LSS to promptly arrange the details of your support.
+LSS is located in Walker Hall, Room 126 (503-883-2562).
+We also encourage students to communicate with faculty about their accommodations.

-For Portland: Students with disabilities are protected by the Americans with Disabilities Act and Section 504 of the Rehabilitation Act.
-If you are a student with a disability and feel you may require academic accommodations contact Cheri White, Program Director of Learning Support Services (LSS), within the first two weeks of the semester to request accommodations.
-LSS is located in Loveridge Hall, 24, (503-413-8219).
-We also recommend students communicate with faculty about their accommodations and any special needs of which an instructor should be aware.
+For Portland and DCE: Students with disabilities are protected by the Americans with Disabilities Act and Section 504 of the Rehabilitation Act.
+If you are a student with a disability and feel you may require academic accommodations contact Cheri White, Program Director of Learning Support Services (LSS), as early as possible to request accommodation for your disability.
+The timeliness of your request will allow LSS to promptly arrange the details of your support.
+LSS is located in Loveridge Hall, Room 24, (503-413-8219).
+We also encourage students to communicate with faculty about their accommodations.